 The name Stromatolite comes from the Greek words that mean bed of rocks.

-Metaphysical Properties of Cotham Marble: Fossils can help increase accomplishments in the area of business and add excellence to one's environment.
-They also aid one in being open to change and new ideas.
+Metaphysical Properties of Cotham Marble: Fossils are said to help increase accomplishments in the area of business and add excellence to one's environment.
+They are also believed to aid one in being open to change and new ideas.